Giraffe: Captivity

 The Egyptians were among the earliest people to keep giraffes in captivity and shipped them around the Mediterranean.
 The giraffe was among the many animals collected and displayed by the Romans.
 The first one in Rome was brought in by Julius Caesar in 46 BC.
 With the fall of the Western Roman Empire, the housing of giraffes in Europe declined.
 During the Middle Ages, giraffes were known to Europeans through contact with the Arabs, who revered the giraffe for its peculiar appearance.

 Individual captive giraffes were given celebrity status throughout history.
 In 1414, a giraffe from Malindi was taken to China by explorer Zheng He and placed in a Ming dynasty zoo.
 The animal was a source of fascination for the Chinese people, who associated it with the mythical Qilin.
 The Medici giraffe was a giraffe presented to Lorenzo de' Medici in 1486.
 It caused a great stir on its arrival in Florence.
 Zarafa, another famous giraffe, was brought from Egypt to Paris in the early 19th century as a gift for Charles X of France.
 A sensation, the giraffe was the subject of numerous memorabilia or "giraffanalia".

-Giraffes have become popular attractions in modern zoos, though keeping them healthy is difficult as they require vast areas and need to eat large amounts of browse.
-Captive giraffes in North America and Europe appear to have a higher mortality rate than in the wild; the most common causes being poor husbandry, nutrition and management.
+Giraffes have become popular attractions in modern zoos, though keeping them is difficult as they prefer large areas and need to eat large amounts of browse.
+Captive giraffes in North America and Europe appear to have a higher mortality rate than in the wild, the most common causes being poor husbandry, nutrition, and management.
 Giraffes in zoos display stereotypical behaviours, particularly the licking of inanimate objects and pacing.
 Zookeepers may offer various activities to stimulate giraffes, including training them to take food from visitors.
 Stables for giraffes are built particularly high to accommodate their height.

 Exploitation

 Giraffes were probably common targets for hunters throughout Africa.
 Different parts of their bodies were used for different purposes.
 Their meat was used for food.
-The tail hairs served as flyswatters, bracelets, necklaces, and threads.
+The tail hairs were flyswatters, bracelets, necklaces, and threads.
 Shields, sandals, and drums were made using the skin, and the strings of musical instruments were from the tendons.
-In Buganda, the smoke of burning giraffe skin was traditionally used to treat nose bleeds.
+In Buganda, the smoke of burning giraffe skin was traditionally used to treat nosebleeds.
 The Humr people of Kordofan consume the drink Umm Nyolokh, which is prepared from the liver and bone marrow of giraffes.
 Richard Rudgley hypothesised that Umm Nyolokh might contain DMT.
 The drink is said to cause hallucinations of giraffes, believed to be the giraffes' ghosts, by the Humr.